apjanke/swingexplorer-demo-website/Download.md

-SwingExplorer Downloads
+Swing Explorer Downloads
 =======================

-SwingExplorer is currently in the process of migrating its hosting to GitHub.
+Swing Explorer is currently in the process of migrating its hosting to GitHub.
 Releases will soon be available there and on Maven Central.

 ## Download sources